Skip to Content

 Lamda

 Lamda is a staple on the Athenian gay scene.
 It's a cruising club that's been around for decades.
 Every evening men looking for discreet action head here.
 It's €7 for an all-day ticket.
-Inside you'll find private cabins, glory holes, a darkroom, and a video room.
-It is located at the crossing point between Lembesi 15, and Syngrou Avenue 9 just close to the Olympus Zeus temple.
-It is open daily from 10am till midnight (till 2am on weekends).
+You'll find private cabins, glory holes, a darkroom, and a video room.
+It is open daily from 10 am till midnight, 2 am on weekends.
+It is currently moving locations so we will update as soon as we find out (updated September 2024… still waiting for their announcement).

 8Downtown